robatron/dotfiles-installer/README.md

 ## Prerequisites

-Git is required to install, bootstrap, and run dotfiles-installer.
+Git is required to install, bootstrap, and run akinizer.
 On Ubuntu, you can install it via `apt`:

     sudo apt update && sudo apt install git -y